 Machu Picchu can be a great place to visit with kids, too.
-But whether you’re planning a Peru family holiday or just want to do a little educational armchair travel with your children, there is lots to learn about this fascinating site.
+Whether you’re planning a Peru family holiday or just want to do a little educational armchair travel with your children, there is lots to learn about this fascinating site.

 That’s why we have compiled a list of Machu Picchu kids facts.
 The list includes some information for kids about Machu Picchu that we think will be fun and interesting for them to learn.

-Here are our Top 15 Fun Facts about Machu Picchu for kids.
+Top 15 Fun Facts About Machu Picchu For Kids

 The Incas were a civilization in Peru that ruled from about 1400 AD to 1533 AD.
 They created a vast empire that stretched along most of western South America.
 Today, they are particularly remembered for their very fine woven textiles and their incredible stone buildings.